ethroepke/faceDetection_smallTest/README.md

 ---

 ## Prerequisites
-Ensure the following are installed on your system:
+Following are used on my system:
 - Python 3.x
 - OpenCV (`opencv-python`)
 - NumPy (`numpy`)